crowdsourcing platforms

 Ideation Platforms

-Ideation platforms are designed to collect, evaluate, and implement ideas from a broad audience—typically employees, customers, or partners.
-These crowdsourcing platforms support structured innovation campaigns that align with strategic business goals, whether that’s enhancing operational efficiency, improving customer experience, or launching new products.
+Ideation platforms are designed to collect, evaluate, and implement ideas from a broad audience, typically employees, customers, or partners.
+These crowdsourcing platforms support structured innovation campaigns that align with strategic business goals, whether that means enhancing operational efficiency, improving customer experience, or launching new products.

-What set ICL’s approach apart was its use of structured campaigns, cross-functional collaboration, and clear evaluation processes.
-The program not only unlocked high-value ideas but also helped build a stronger culture of ownership and innovation across global teams.
+These elements set ICL’s approach apart.
+The program not only unlocked high value ideas but also helped build a stronger culture of ownership and innovation across global teams.

 How Enterprises Can Use Crowdsourcing Strategically